icetan/tinci/README.md

 tinci will now run the shell command 'make test' each time someone pushes to your repos master branch.

-To run tinci on another branch.
+To run tinci on another branch or tag.

 ```
-$ git config -f project.git/config --add tinci.branch my-feature
+$ git config -f project.git/config --add tinci.match my-feature
 ```

+The `tinci.match` setting uses regexp so you can specify tinci to run on all pushes by giving the value `.*`.

 tinci will execute its own hooks on completion of a job.
 Place executable files in your repos `hooks` directory with the name `tinci`, `tinci-success` or `tinci-fail`.

-Each hook will be called with the following parameters:
+Each hook script will be called with the following arguments:

-1. last job Git revision
-1. current Git revision
-1. current Git refs
 1. last job exit code
 1. current exit code
+1. path to work directory

 The `tinci` hook will be called on all completed jobs. `tinci-success` is only called on a job that exits with a zero and `tinci-fail` will only be called when a job exits with non-zero.

+These hooks are compatible with `post-receive`, in other words each script will be called with the same `stdin` value as the `post-receive` was.

 Here is a sample [fail hook](https://raw.github.com/icetan/tinci/master/hooks/tinci-fail.sample).